On a lower bound of Hausdorff dimension of weighted singular vectors: Introduction

 \section{Introduction}

-In 1937, Khintchine introduced the notion of singularity in the sense of Diophantine approximation.
+In 1926, Khintchine \cite{Khi26} introduced the notion of singularity in the sense of Diophantine approximation.
 Recall that a vector $x=(x_1,\dots,x_d)\in\bR^d$ is said to be \textit{singular} if, for every $\eps>0$, there exists $T_0>1$ such that for all $T>T_0$ the system of inequalities \eqlabel{unweightedsing}{ \max_{1\leq i\leq d}|qx_i - p_i|^d < \frac{\eps}{T} \quad\text{and}\quad 0<q<T } admits an integer solution $(\mb{p},q)=(p_1,\dots,p_d,q)\in \bZ^d \times \bZ$.

-The name \textit{singular} is derived from the fact that the set of singular vectors is a Lebesgue nullset.
+The name \textit{singular} is derived from the fact that the set of singular vectors is a Lebesgue null set.
 On the other hand, the computation of the Hausdorff dimension of the set of singular vectors, or more generally singular matrices, has been a challenge until the breakthrough \cite{DFSU} using a variational principle in the parametric geometry of numbers.
-Historically, the first breakthrough was made in \cite{C11} to prove that the Hausdorff dimension of the set of $2$-dimensional singular vectors is $4/3$, which was extended in \cite{CC16} to $d$-dimensional singular vectors.
-They proved that the set of $d$-dimensional singular vectors has Hausdorff dimension $d^2/(d+1)$.
+Historically, the first breakthrough was made in \cite{C11}, where it is proved that the Hausdorff dimension of the set of $2$-dimensional singular vectors is $4/3$.
+This result was extended to the $d$-dimensional singular vectors in \cite{CC16}, where the authors proved that the set of $d$-dimensional singular vectors has Hausdorff dimension $d^2/(d+1)$.
 For general $m\times n$ singular matrices, it was proved in \cite{KKLM} that the Hausdorff dimension of $m\times n$ singular matrices is at most $mn(1-\frac{1}{m+n})$ , and finally, it was shown in \cite{DFSU} that the upper bound is sharp.